Local Search Engine Marketing (SEM) Strategies to Start Implementing Today

 The answer is simple.
 For all of the emphasis put on online marketing, the reality is that the Internet isn’t everything.
 In-person store visits are the lifeblood of many businesses, and offline metrics govern the success and failure of those organizations.
 They don’t need massive email campaigns or e-commerce websites.
 They just need a way to get people into their stores, where their personal skills and product offerings take over.

 In local marketing, success is determined by phone calls, in-store visits and searches for directions.
-Google My Business is a particularly essential tool for hitting these targets.
+Google Business Profile Manager is a particularly essential tool for hitting these targets.
 What’s great about local ads is that they can appear anywhere.
 Local campaign ads can show in a standard Google search, on YouTube, in Google Maps or as part of the Google Display Network.
 This allows you to have a big reach while still staying local.

 Local Service Ads